-1.2 Trustees are considered officers of the court and have a pivotal role in supporting the integrity of the Australian personal insolvency system.
+1.3 Trustees are considered officers of the court and have a pivotal role in supporting the integrity of the Australian personal insolvency system.
 Trustees are therefore expected to discharge their duties in a manner that not only serves the operation of the Act, but also provides equality between creditors and fairness to bankrupts and debtors.

 2. Compliance offences

-2.2 Compliance matters that are punishable by a term of imprisonment of six months or less (eg matters under sections 139U, 139ZO, 139ZIE, 139ZIEA and 80) have a 12-month statutory period of limitations (See section 15B of the Crimes Act 1914 (Cth)).
-This means prosecution actions must be commenced within 12 months of the commission of the offence or the matter cannot be actioned by way of a prosecution.
+2.2 Compliance matters that are punishable by a term of imprisonment of six months or less (e.g. matters under sections 139U, 139ZO, 139ZIE, 139ZIEA and 80) have a 12-month statutory period of limitations (See section 15B of the Crimes Act 1914 (Cth)).
+This means prosecution action must be commenced within 12 months of the commission of the offence or the matter cannot be actioned by way of a prosecution.

-- an Australia Post delivery confirmation receipt signed by the intended recipient
+- an Australia Post delivery confirmation receipt signed by the intended recipient.

-- an affidavit of personal service of documents
+- an affidavit of personal service of documents.

-2.5 Not withstanding that Bankruptcy Regulation 16.01 allows for service of documents by other means, by itself this provision is insufficient for criminal prosecution standards.
+2.8 Notwithstanding that Bankruptcy Regulation 16.01 allows for service of documents by other means, by itself this provision is insufficient for criminal prosecution standards.

 Statement of affairs

-2.6 Subsection 6A(2) of the Act states that:
+2.9 Subsection 6A(2) of the Act states that: